NOTE:

 songs and production

-noticably with each
+rises noticably with

-album, and this
+each album, and this

 collection is a

-fascinating foray
+fascinating foray into

-into how Gary Usher
+how Gary Usher grew as

-grew as a producer and
+a producer and

 artist.